mgheffel/VisiumHistologyReconstruction/README.md

 ## Explanation
 ### The Problem
-10x Visium data is a spatial gene expression sequencer<br />
+10x Visium data is a spatial gene expression sequencer
 - data is in the form of 2x2 micron regions that are treated as cells
 - the resulting data points are gene expression values and x, y spatial coordinates
 - Associated with the coordinates is a tissue image that the coordinates correspond to.